skalenetwork/IMA/agent/CLI.md

 Please notice, **IMA** prefer to use transaction manager to sign blockchain transactions if `--tm-url-main-net`/`--tm-url-s-chain` command line values or `TRANSACTION_MANAGER_URL_ETHEREUM`/`TRANSACTION_MANAGER_URL_S_CHAIN` shell variables were specified.
 Next preferred option is **SGX wallet** which is used if `--sgx-url-main-net`/`--sgx-url-s-chain` command line values or `SGX_URL_ETHEREUM`/`SGX_URL_S_CHAIN` shell variables were specified.
 SGX signing also needs key name, key and certificate files.
 Finally, **IMA** attempts to use explicitly provided private key to sign blockchain transactions if `--key-main-net`/`--key-s-chain` command line values or `PRIVATE_KEY_FOR_ETHEREUM`/`PRIVATE_KEY_FOR_SCHAIN` shell variables were specified.

-**ETH** transfers operations require amout of **ETH** to be specied with one of the following options:
+**ETH** transfers operations require amount of **ETH** to be specified with one of the following options:

 ```
---value=numberunitName..........Amount of unitName to transfer, where unitName is well known Ethereum unit name like ether or wei.
+--value=numberUnitName..........Amount of unitName to transfer, where unitName is well known Ethereum unit name like ether or wei.
 --wei=number....................Amount of wei to transfer.
 --babbage=number................Amount of babbage(wei*1000) to transfer.
 --lovelace=number...............Amount of lovelace(wei*1000*1000) to transfer.